Wintu language: Vowel ablaut

 The vowel ablaut is a change in the height (gradation) of the root-syllable vowels and it affects the vowel quantity.

 In Wintu, the vowel ablaut occurs only in the mutations of some verb-root vowels (called dissimilation), or in some root-deriving suffixes (assimilation).

 Root-vowel dissimilation is conditioned by the height of the vowel in the following syllable, while the suffix vowel assimilation is conditioned by the quantity of the vowel in the preceding syllable.

 An example of dissimilation takes place when /e/ and /o/, which occurs only in root syllables, are raised in height when they are preceded by a single consonant and followed by the low vowel /a/ in the next syllable.

 Ex. lEla-/lila/ "to transform" and lElu-/lelu/ "transform".

 An example of dissimilation takes place when the morphophoneme [V]assimilates completely to the quality of the vowel that precedes in the previous syllable.

 Ex.cewVlVlVha=/ceweleleha/ "many to be wide open".

 Consonant ablaut

-A small amount of consonant ablaut is also present in Wintu, for example before word juncture /cʼ/ and /b/ change in /p/.
+A small amount of consonant ablaut is also present in Wintu; for example, before word juncture, /cʼ/ and /b/ change to /p/.